binwiederhier/ntfy/docs/subscribe/api.md

 {"id":"dzJJm7BCWs","time":1637182634,"event":"message","topic":"mytopic1","message":"for topic 1"}
 {"id":"Cm02DsxUHb","time":1637182643,"event":"message","topic":"mytopic2","message":"for topic 2"}
 ```

+When replaying cached messages for several topics at once, they are ordered by their `time` field.
+Because `time` has **second granularity**, messages published within the same second share a sort key:
+each topic's own messages stay in publish order, but the interleaving *between* topics is not defined.
+If you need a total order across topics, sort by `time` and fall back to the order received.

 ### Authentication
 Depending on whether the server is configured to support [access control](../config.md#access-control), some topics